The TTNC Softphone is a feature-rich SIP client available for your mobile device.

 - Call Transfer (Attended or Unattended)

-- Busy Lamp Field (BLF) for extensions – show who is on a call in your team
+- Busy Lamp Field (BLF) for user extensions

 - Swap between 2 active calls